R2Northstar/NorthstarDocs/docs/Modding/plugins/index.md

 ### Hooks

-Any Plugin can install hooks anywhere in memory it desires.
-However, plugins should avoid hooks if possible because of conflicts with Northstar itself or hooks installed by other plugins.
+Any Plugin can install hooks independently from another.
+Before installing a hook, verify that the target address has not been modified.

-It is not generically possible to determine if a given address has already been hooked by a different plugin and there is currently **no mechanism for plugins to share information which addresses have hooks installed**.
+In the case that the target has already been modified by another plugin, do not overwrite the trampoline.
+Overwriting another plugin's hook will result in crashes and unexpected behaviour.

-Northstar does not expose an interface to (un)install hooks.
-Every plugin is expected to use their own provider.
+There exists no shared interface for hooks.
+Plugins that need to install hooks will have to bundle a library for this purpose.

 ## Examples and Libraries